RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/21-ECC.md

 <sup>16</sup> Woe to thee, O land, when thy king [is] a child, and thy princes eat in the morning!
 <sup>17</sup> Blessed [art] thou, O land, when thy king [is] the son of nobles, and thy princes eat in due season, for strength, and not for drunkenness!
 <sup>18</sup> By much slothfulness the building decayeth; and through idleness of the hands the house droppeth through.
-<sup>19</sup> A feast is made for laughter, and wine maketh merry : but money answereth all [things].
+<sup>19</sup> A feast is made for laughter, and wine maketh merry: but money answereth all [things].
-<sup>20</sup> Curse not the king, no not in thy thought; and curse not the rich in thy bedchamber : for a bird of the air shall carry the voice, and that which hath wings shall tell the matter.
+<sup>20</sup> Curse not the king, no not in thy thought; and curse not the rich in thy bedchamber: for a bird of the air shall carry the voice, and that which hath wings shall tell the matter.
 ## Chapter 11

 <sup>1</sup> Cast thy bread upon the waters: for thou shalt find it after many days.